 “Made in China” has a bad reputation in much of the world.
 It’s not in the cool way that Joan Jett was talking about either.
 Products made in China aren’t known as bad ass, rebel products that don’t play by the rules.
-They’re known as poorly made, cheap products made in factories that don’t play the rules of human decency.
+They’re known as poorly made, cheap products made in factories that don’t play by the rules of human decency.
 However, is it actually true that products made in China are not ethically produced?

 Well, maybe some items are made unethically.
 There has been documentation to prove that.
 However, there is also documented proof of unethical production in the United States and other parts of the world as well.
 Just look at our prison labor.
 Some brands such as Grant Stone are attempting to prove (successfully in my opinion) that products can be made well and ethically in China.